 Summary

-With a rather extreme (but no less true) example, we show you the unlimited value you can get with variable-value rewards.
+With a rather extreme (but no less true) example, we show you the unlimited value you can get with rewards of the more lucrative type.
 Many of the great offers available now allow you to earn these valuable points to travel more (or travel in luxury).

 What would you like to know about Aeroplan?
 Tell us in the comments below.